 Instructions

-• Add oil to a Dutch oven and add the diced onions, chopped bacon, salt, and pepper.
-Note, I keep my bacon in the freezer and just cut it from there.
+• Add 2 tablespoons cooking oil to a Dutch oven and add the diced ยฝ cup yellow onion, 5 strips bacon, 1 teaspoon salt, and ยฝ teaspoon ground black pepper.
+Note: I keep my bacon in the freezer and just cut it from there.
 Use 4-5 slices.
 Cook over medium heat for 5 minutes.

-• Add the ground beef (or ground meat) and cook until the ground beef is mostly cooked.
+• Add the 1 pound ground beef (or ground meat) and cook until the ground beef is mostly cooked.
 Use a wooden spatula to chop the meat as it cooks into bite-sized pieces.
-Add the wine.
+Add the ยฝ cup white wine.

-• Add the broth, heavy cream, hot sauce, ketchup, seasonings.
+• Add the 3 cups beef or chicken broth, ยพ cup heavy cream, 2 tablespoons hot sauce, โ…“ cup ketchup, 2 teaspoons paprika, 1 bay leaf, and 1 ยฝ teaspoons garlic powder.
 Cover and cook for 5 minutes so the liquid gets hot.

-• Remove the lid and add the gluten free elbow macaroni to the pot.
+• Remove the lid and add the uncooked 14 ounces gluten free elbow macaroni to the pot.
 Stir so the macaroni is mixed in.
+Stirring the pasta will prevent it from sticking together and cooking in clumps.
 Boil 5 minutes then reduce the heat to medium low.

 • Stir after 5 minutes.
 Cook until the pasta is all dente.
 This will vary by brand but I used Tinkyada gluten free macaroni and it took about 9 minutes.

-• Add the shredded cheese and stir it into the hot pasta.
+• ย Add the 1 cup cheddar or Mexican blend cheese and stir it into the hot pasta.
+The residual heat melts the cheese perfectly without overcooking the pasta.
 Serve hot.

 Notes